 "How much money do I have?" is one of the Finance Office's most frequently asked questions.
-Fortunately, there reporting tools to help monitor and review your accounts.
+Fortunately, there are reporting tools to help monitor and review your accounts.

 - UITS monthly statements: available at the end of each month; provides month-end snapshots of different university accounts; contains archived reports

 Activity Based Costing (ABC)

 At UITS, ABC is an annual process that allocates costs (expenses) to our services and is used to better understand, analyze, and report on the cost of providing those services.